uber-web/probe.gl/docs/upgrade-guide.md

 # Upgrade Guide

+**`Bench` class**

+The `Bench` class has been overhauled for maintainability and type safety:

+- `Bench.add()` / `Bench.addAsync()` - The number of overloads has been reduced so some existing benchmark suites may need to be updated.
+When specifying priority and options, simply supply a property object instead of position arguments.

+- Custom logging
+    - the type of each `LogEntry` is now controlled by the `type` field instead of the `entry` field.
+    - For `LogEntry.type`, the LOG_ENTRY export is removed in favor of simple string constants.

 ## Upgrading from v3.4 to v3.5

 - From v3.5, the `probe.gl` module is being deprecated in favor of importing sub modules `@probe.gl/...`.